-34. Following paragraphs 7.7 (c) and (d), 7.9-7.10 and Appendix H of the Guidance Notes and also paragraph 51 of the General Panel Guidelines, submitting units are required to provide a narrative account in each case study that should be coherent, clearly explaining the relationship between the research and impact, and the nature of the changes or benefits arising.

-35. Each impact case study should include appropriate evidence and indicators that support the claims for the impact achieved, including who and what has/have benefitted.
-Individual case studies may draw on various evidence and indicators, which may take different forms depending on the type of impact.

-36. Examples are provided in Table B to illustrate potential evidence or indicators that may be mostly relevant to the Health Sciences Panel.
+- 32. Following paragraphs 7.7 (a) and (b), 7.9-7.10 and Appendix F of the Guidance Notes and also paragraph 50 of the General Panel Guidelines, submitting units are required to provide a narrative account in each case study that should be coherent, clearly explaining the relationship between the research and impact, and the nature of the changes or benefits arising. - 33.
+Each impact case study should include appropriate evidence and indicators that support the claims for the impact achieved, including who and what has/have benefitted, when the impact occurs/occurred, and the relationship between the case study and how it has/had sustained further innovation and impact.
+Individual case studies may draw on various evidence and indicators, which may take different forms depending on the type of impact. - 34.
+Examples are provided in Table B to illustrate potential evidence or indicators that may be mostly relevant to the Health Sciences Panel.
 These examples are not intended to be exhaustive.
 Equally, there is no implication of priority or importance in the ordering of examples in the list.
 Some indicators may be relevant to more than one type of impact.
 The Panel will consider any appropriate evidence that is verifiable.
-Wherever possible, quantitative indicators should be included.
+Wherever patient of possible, quantitative indicators should be included.
 Verifiable sources for key evidence and indicators should be provided in section (5) of the impact case study template, and must be available on request.
 The Panel does not welcome testimonials offering individuals' opinions as evidence of impact; however, factual statements from external, non-academic organisations would be acceptable as sources to corroborate claims made in a case study.
 Institutions may submit case studies that describe impacts at any stage of development or maturity.
 However, the assessment will be solely on the impact achieved during the assessment period, regardless of the stage of maturity.
 No account will be taken of anticipated or future potential impact.